Blazor Audio Recorder.

 Likewise, add a

-event handler to each of the remaining buttons.
+Clickevent handler to each of the remaining buttons.
 Each event handler is just a line of code that invokes its respective JavaScript function.- In our JavaScript file, inside the

-event, we need to find a way for the JavaScript to pass the audio URL back to our Blazor code.
+MediaRecorderstopevent, we need to find a way for the JavaScript to pass the audio URL back to our Blazor code.
 First, we need to pass an instance of our Razor class to JavaScript.
-The following code will call theInitialize
+The following code will call theInitialize(which we will code later) function in our JavaScript file passing the current instance of our Razor class as the parameter.1 2 3 4 5

 protected override async Task OnInitializedAsync() { await base.OnInitializedAsync(); await mJS.InvokeVoidAsync("BlazorAudioRecorder.Initialize", DotNetObjectReference.Create(this)); }